RBS hands shares worth up to 18.25 million pounds to directors

-LONDON Part-nationalised Royal Bank of Scotland (RBS.L) has handed shares worth up to 18.25 million pounds ($30.5 million) to directors under a long-term incentive plan, risking a political backlash.
+LONDON Part-nationalised Royal Bank of Scotland (RBS.L) has handed shares worth up to 18.25 million pounds to directors under a long-term incentive plan, risking a political backlash.

 The bank, which is heavily loss-making and 81 percent-owned by the British government, said the handout included shares worth up to 3 million pounds granted to Chief Executive Ross McEwan which he will not receive until 2017.